Philbywhizz/MovieMonsters-love2d/docs/scope.md

 To keep things into perspective, this scope document will define what each version of MovieMonster.

-## Version 0.0.1 - framework testing
+## Version 0.0.1 - framework testing and setup

 This version will simply test out and setup any any initial game libraries, testing utilities, github actions, etc. There is no gameplay for this version outside of an empty shell.